TheOnlineJudge/ojudge/README.md

 If there are no errors, you'll access the platform via your web browser, pointing it to ```http://localhost:9090```.
 An administration user is created by default, with username ```admin``` and also password ```admin```.

 ## Questions or contributing
 In case you have problems setting and running this software, or if you'd like to contribute code to its development, you are welcome to join us in https://groups.google.com/d/forum/ojudge-developers.
+We are also at Discord: https://discord.gg/aFQZRZC.

 You can also contribute with financial support using these channels: